mohammadowais121/Simple-Status-Checker/README.md

 # Simple-Status-Checker
-This checks HTTP response code and thus helps in determining live sites or non-forbidden ones.
+This checks HTTP response code and thus helps in determining 200 OK sites and non-forbidden ones.

 # Install